Light Novel: Ore no Imouto ga Konnani Kawaii Wake ga Nai

 The manga tones it up noticeably; or at least actually seeing Kyousuke blushing and panicking over his sister's antics and disturbing lack of respect for his personal space makes it far more obvious.
 Similarly, Kirino tends to blush a lot more and look visibly grateful for Kyousuke helping her out in various ways, even if her words and body language are telling different stories.

-Insult Backfire: In episode 13, Kuroneko tries to ridicule Sena's love for homoerotic games.
+In episode 13 of season 1, Kuroneko tries to ridicule Sena's love for homoerotic games.
 Sena instead takes it as a compliment, and freaks everyone out.
-Its only after she tells them about a dream she had of Makabe getting gang-raped by the male members of the club that she realizes that she went too far.
+It's only after she tells them about a dream she had of Makabe getting gang-raped by the male members of the club that she realizes that she went too far.

 Irony: The title of the OP theme, and possibly invoked in episode 9, where Kirino lambasts one of the heroines in her new eroge, Rinko, as being such a crappy heroine because she's "100% tsun and 0% dere", which fits anime!Kirino to a T. Her manga and novel incarnation has much more dere-dere moments in her repertoire.